-Join Paul Taggart for an in-depth discussion in this video Making your subjects comfortable, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Making your subjects comfortable, part of Learning Photojournalism and Photo Essays.

 - I just want to make a quick note…about photographing strangers.…For those of you that have picked a subject matter…that's outside your comfort zone,…photographing strangers is very different…from photographing your family.…When photographing your family,…you know how they're gonna react,…they already trust you.…But for your subjects that are strangers,…you're putting them in a very vulnerable position…and the only way to make them feel comfortable…is by being honest with them.…And by being honest with them from the very first time…that you talk to them about what your project is…and what you need from them,…that's gonna build that relationship based on trust.…